anerv/BikeDNA_BIG/README.md

 Despite these efforts, most of the notebooks can still take several hours to complete, depending on the size of the input data (testeed on macOS 13.2.1 with 2,6 GHz 6-Core Intel Core i7 and 16 GB RAM).

+Many of the plots were originally developed for significantly smaller geographical areas.
+Results might thus be better explored visually using e.g. QGIS or other tools suited for rendering large geospatial data sets.

 ## Conda environment

 Follow the [installation instructions](<https://github.com/anerv/BikeDNA#create-python-conda-environment>) for BikeDNA, but using the environment file from this repository: `environment_minimal.yml`.